francoiskroll/FramebyFrame/DOCUMENTATION.md

 **skipNight0**: whether or not (TRUE or FALSE) to plot night0’s sleep latency survival plot.
 Mostly applies to the standard Rihel lab experiment night0/day1/night1/day2/night2.
 Default is FALSE.
 onlyDayorNight: do you want to plot the sleep latency survival plots of only the days or only the nights?
 Options are ‘day’ or ‘night’ or NA.

-**onlyWin**: do you want to plot the sleep latency survival plots of only specific day(s) or night(s)?
-Give them here, for example `onlyWin='day1'` or `onlyWin=c('day1', 'night1')`.
+**onlyWin**: do you want to plot the sleep latency survival plots of only specific night(s)?
+Give them here, for example `onlyWin='night1'` or `onlyWin=c('night0', 'night1')`.
 Default is NA, which makes the sleep latency survival plot for every time window available in the parameter table(s).

 **colours**: colours for the groups (genotypes), either in the same order as `grporder` or in alphabetical order of the group names if not giving `grporder`.
 It understands a bunch of colour words like ‘red’ or ‘blue’ or you can give them as HEX codes (can use Eyedropper tool in Illustrator to get HEX colour code, for example).
 Default is NA, which will colour groups with default R colours, which actually look good.

-legendOrNo: whether or not (TRUE or FALSE) to make the legend.
+**legendOrNo**: whether or not (TRUE or FALSE) to make the legend.
 I would recommend first generating the plot with the legend so you can check that the groups and colours are correctly matched.
 Default is TRUE.

 **xtextOrNo**: whether or not (TRUE or FALSE) to write the units on the X axis.
 Default is TRUE.